tandonsw/AWS_Examples/README.md

 Included are the following code examples:

 # Complete Nested Stack Example (Folder called 'Nested_Stack')
-This example contains code for deploying a nested stack.
-I've included sub-stacks that have exported variables which are then used in the other stacks.

-Note: I initially had a hard time piecing out this information from AWS official documentation, but the way to sequence these nested stacks is to use the 'DependsOn' tag

 # A Python Lambda Function to restart Sagemaker Notebook Instances (Folder called 'SagemakerRestartNI')